falixchong/cp4i-praticum-event-stream/MQAPI.md

   * MQ Header Node,
   * MQ Output Node, and
   * Mapphin Node.

 And you will proceed to wire them.
 The flow should look like the one below.
+Once you are done double click the tab again in order to access the properties for each node.
 ![ACE Toolkit REST API with MQ Step 7](images/2022-06-28_12-37-45.png)

 ![ACE Toolkit REST API with MQ Step 8](images/2022-06-28_12-40-26.png)